benwiley4000/gsmplayer-gba/README.md

 #### Can I include multiple album artworks?

 Currently the art is loaded once and it's assumed all songs use the same artwork, but it wouldn't be too complicated to add support for one-artwork-per-song.
-Essentially the OAM attributes would need to be pointed to a different group of tile addresses according to the current song.
-The math is all there so you'd just need to load your bitmap into an address and use that address as an offset for each OAM tile address.
+Basically:
+- The palette and album artwork tile data would need to be rewritten to match the new selected artwork whenever a song changes.
+All you need to do is reference different vars for the different data sources.
+The rest of the logic remains the same.
+- The black and white palette for the reel-to-reel animation will also need to be re-written after updating the album art palette.
+- The OAM attributes will remain the same, pointing to the changed tile data.

 ## Original Readme